Last updated November 14, 2025

 Yet most women don’t have the knowledge they need to make the transition go more smoothly.
 And only half report that they have had a discussion about menopause with their doctor, much less learned about remedies to relieve their symptoms.

-The lack of awareness about menopause is changing slowly but surely.
+Awareness about menopause is slowly but steadily increasing.
 The attitude toward it is, too.
 After all, menopause happens to all maturing women.
 In fact, the American Congress of Obstetricians and Gynecologists reports that around 6,000 women reach menopause each day.

-What’s more, by 2025, it’s estimated that over one billion women around the world will be perimenopausal.
-Also by 2025, the so-called menopause wellness economy is expected to exceed $600 billion, according to the Global Wellness Summit, a group of industry experts.
+What’s more, it’s estimated that over one billion women around the world will be perimenopausal.
+Also, by 2020, the so-called menopause wellness economy is expected to exceed $600 billion, according to the Global Wellness Summit.

 Sheryl Kraft, founder of thePause Newsletter, a popular bi-monthly newsletter for women over 45 that focuses on healthy living and menopause, reports that menopause is finally coming out of the closet.